-Your sponsor will provide you with a detailed authorization document that you are required to provide to the Student Business Online.
+Your sponsor will provide you with a detailed authorization document that you are required to provide to the Student Business Office.
 Western Washington University will only invoice for what is indicated on the authorization document.
 You are responsible for paying your account balance if payment is not received.

 If you complete an “Authorization to Apply Financial Aid Funds” form a week prior to financial aid funds being disbursed, and the bookstore purchase occurs prior to a refund being processed, any excess aid will then cover the bookstore charge on your account.
 The form only needs to be completed once.